lilyball/Tomorrowland/README.md

   with `.nowOr(_:)` and executing synchronously, or `false` otherwise.
 If accessed from within a callback (or `Promise.init(on:_:)`) registered with
   `.immediate` and running synchronously, it inherits the surrounding scope's `PromiseContext.isExecutingNow` flag.
 This is intended to allow
   `Promise(on: .immediate, { … })` to query the surrounding scope's flag ([#53][]).
+- Add convenience methods to Obj-C for doing then+catch together, as this is a common pattern and chaining Obj-C methods is a little awkward ([#45][]).

+[#45]: https://github.com/lilyball/Tomorrowland/issues/45 "Add convenience methods to Obj-C for then+catch"
 [#53]: https://github.com/lilyball/Tomorrowland/issues/53 "Can we add something like PromiseContext.isExecutingNow?"

 ### v1.2.0